 1 Peter 1:15-16: [A]s He who called you is holy, you also be holy in all your conduct, because it is written, “Be holy, for I am holy.”

-It is important to understand that biblical instructions, including those in the scripture passages we have just cited, should not be regarded as merely suggestions.
+It is important to understand that biblical instructions, including those in the scriptures we have just cited, should not be regarded as merely suggestions.
 The contents of the Bible were inspired by God and, therefore, we must not ignore the Bible’s instructions to be holy in our everyday behavior.
+[For a discussion of reasons to believe that the Bible was inspired by God, click on “Is the Bible Reliable?”]

 If We Truly Love God, We Should Want to Please Him